Investigators defend Toshiba report, say stonewalled by Japan official

 “It was compiled in a way that various criticism can be countered,” he said of the investigation.
 Nakamura’s comments mark the first time investigators have responded to the government’s criticism.

-The investigation found that Hiromichi Mizuno, a board member of electric-car maker Tesla (TSLA.O) and until recently an adviser to Japan's Ministry of Economy, Trade and Industry (METI), effectively influenced Harvard University's endowment fund to abstain from voting at Toshiba's shareholder meeting last year. read more
+The investigation found that Hiromichi Mizuno, a board member of electric-car maker Tesla and until recently an adviser to Japan’s Ministry of Economy, Trade and Industry (METI), effectively influenced Harvard University’s endowment fund to abstain from voting at Toshiba’s shareholder meeting last year.

 Japan’s trade minister has said probe did not reflect Mizuno’s comments from his interview with the investigators.
 That interview was arranged and attended by METI officials, the minister has said.